Account console settings

 • Historically, Cloudinary accounts used fixed folder mode.
 If you're currently using the legacy fixed folder mode and would like to enable dynamic folders for your product environment, contact support.

-• For more information on the ways that dynamic and fixed folder modes differ in your product environment's Console, see the Folder modes page in the Assets admin guide.
+• For more information on the ways that dynamic and fixed folder modes differ in the Cloudinary Console, see the Folder modes page in the Assets Admin Guide.

 • For more information about how their differences are reflected in the API, see Folder modes in the Programmable Media guide.